jhmorgan-netanomics/Netanomics_Analysts_Collaborative_Environment/README.md

 ### `run_with_xephyr.sh`

 #### Overview
 The `run_with_xephyr.sh` script is designed to facilitate X11 forwarding for graphical applications within the `collaborative-env` Docker container.
-It uses Xephyr to create an isolated X server environment for the container, ensuring that GUI-based workflows can be displayed on the host system.
+It uses Xephyr to create an isolated X server environment for the container, ensuring that GUI-based workflows can be displayed on your local machine.

 #### Features
 - Dynamically assigns an available `DISPLAY` for Xephyr.